Skip to content

 Quick Start

 This guide walks you through the core concepts of agex with hands-on examples.
-By the end, you'll understand how to create agents, register capabilities, and build multi-agent workflows.

 Your First Agent